furf/now-serverless-mysql/README.md

 }
 ```

-That's it.
-The update is so subtle, you might just miss it!
+That's it!
+The update is so subtle, you might just miss it.

 ### Add Custom Routing

 If we deploy the API as is, our `users` and `user` endpoints would be available at `/api/users` and `/api/users/user.js?id=$id` respectively.
 The latter path does not resemble the more familiar [RESTful](https://en.wikipedia.org/wiki/Representational_state_transfer) format of `/api/users/$id`.
-Fortunately, Now supports custom routing and we can modify our route with a single-line change to our Now configuration file.
+Fortunately, Now supports [custom routing](https://zeit.co/docs/v2/deployments/routes) with [route parameters](https://zeit.co/docs/v2/deployments/routes/#route-parameters) that we can use to modify our route with a single-line change to our Now configuration file.

 _now.json_